RoboCoder21/AI-medicine-Recomendation-/README.md

 ''' Welcome to our cutting-edge Personalized Medical Recommendation System, a powerful platform designed to assist users in understanding and managing their health.
-Leveraging the capabilities of machine learning, our system analyzes user-input symptoms to predict potential diseases accurately. '''
+Leveraging the capabilities of machine learning, our system analyzes user-input symptoms to predict potential diseases accurately. also this AI powerd system is worki in dual languages amharic and english

+Users can give a symptoms with two languages then the system will pridct on that language'''